De keyzer History, Family Crest & Coats of Arms

 The surname De keyzer was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the De keyzer family
+Early History of the De keyzer family

 This web page shows only a small excerpt of our De keyzer research.
 Another 160 words (11 lines of text) covering the years 1775, 1715, 1710, 1226, 1595, 1676, 1674, 1739, 1814, 1874, 1647 and 1692 are included under the topic Early De keyzer History in all our PDF Extended History products and printed products wherever possible.